breeko/tactyc-documentation/docs/tactyc-from-excel.md

 Inputs are typically ***hard-codes that are assumptions*** underlying a model.
 Tactyc will sensitize the input cell over a range to compute the entire solution space of outputs

-Inputs are shown in a slider panel on the right of the Live Dashboard
+Inputs are shown in a slider panel on the right of the Live Dashboard.
+Inputs can be grouped by specifying the **Group** when creating an input

 # Step 1:  **Upload the Excel file**